 Fresh seed has low germination and takes 6‒7 months after harvest to reach maximum germination.
 Establishes well from seed broadcast onto a cultivated surface, sown at 1‒3 kg/ha.
 This is a fluffy seed, so there may be benefit in pelleting de-awned seed to make it easier to pass through planting equipment.

 Not fertility demanding.
-Responds to applied nitrogen on infertile soils.
+Responds to moderate inputs (30‒60 kg/ha) of applied nitrogen on infertile soils.

 Shows indications of becoming a weed of turf.